garystafford/genai_fiction_summary/README.md

 # Mastering Long Document Insights: Advanced Summarization with Amazon Bedrock and Anthropic Claude 2 Foundation Model

 Unleash the Power of Generative AI for Comprehensive Document Analysis and Summarization.
+For more information, see the blog post: [Mastering Long Document Insights: Advanced Summarization with Amazon Bedrock and Anthropic Claude 2 Foundation Model](https://garystafford.medium.com/mastering-long-document-insights-advanced-summarization-with-amazon-bedrock-and-anthropic-claude-2-2fe13d5ae8d8).

 ## Commands